 To pay off debt quickly, you are going to use the Debt Snowball Strategy made popular by Dave Ramsey.
 The way that this works is you put debts in order from least balance to greatest balance.
 You then plan to pay only the minimum amount on every single one of your debts except for one.
 The one that you don't pay the minimum on, you are going to pay the minimum plus an extra amount.
 Now this is where the Wealth is my Worth plan is better than Dave Ramsey's.
 You commit, in advance, to paying a specific amount of money towards debt every single month until you are debt free.
 The more you can commit to, the better!
 The total commitment amount is the sum of all debt minimums plus the amount you are committing to pay extra.
 The cool thing about this commitment is your debt, as a whole, becomes a fixed, predictable amount.
 Every debt that gets paid off increases the "Extra" amount which accelerates your pay down for the next debt but you don't have to pay any more, on debt as a whole, than you did the previous month.

 Once the top debt is paid in full, the entire monthly payment that you were paying towards that debt will now be added to the debt on the next row which should be the debt with the new least balance owed.
 The rest of the spreadsheet update itself and next month you are to proceed according to the values shown.

 Following the instructions on the spreadsheet will literally save most people years of debt payments!
-The best part about this is in 15-45 minutes you can have the spreadsheet completely filled out and you will now have a written debt pay off plan!
+The best part is it should only take about 15 minutes to completely fill out this Debt Payoff Calculator!

 How To Use The Digital Spreadsheet